damianhakert/damianhakert.github.io/source/_posts/2015-05-28-gitlab-subscription-terms-have-changed.markdown

 author: Marc Radulescu
 ---

-In an effort to reduce red tape when subscribing to GitLab Enterprise Edition, we’ve made some changes to our Terms that make them more digestible to potential customers.
+In an effort to reduce red tape when subscribing to GitLab Enterprise Edition, we’ve made some changes to [our subscription Terms](https://about.gitlab.com/terms/#subscription) that make them more digestible to potential customers.

 <!-- more -->